What’s It Like to Be in a Clinical Trial?

 - The study itself is stopped early because the treatment either has proven to work, has proven to not work as well as the standard treatment, or has been found to be too harmful

 No matter when or why you leave the study, the researchers may ask to follow up with you from time to time to see how you are doing.
-This can give them important information and can also help ensure your safety, even though you’re no longer taking part in the study.
+This can give them important information and can also help ensure your safety, even though you’re no longer part of the study.

 What if I’m not eligible for a clinical trial?

 Some people may be too sick or have other problems that keep them from taking part in clinical trials, but most people will probably be eligible for some type of study.
 This is true even if they’ve had many different treatments already.

 Some people may be interested in a certain treatment that’s only available in clinical trials, but they don’t meet the eligibility criteria outlined for the studies.
 In some of these cases, a person’s doctor may ask the study sponsor if they can get an eligibility waiver or special exception to allow the person into the study, even though they don’t meet all of the criteria.
 This decision is usually made by the study’s clinical investigator, who may consult with others involved in the study about the request.
 If entered in the study, the person is treated according to the study protocol (the same tests, doctor’s visits, follow-up, etc.), but the results from that person are not included in the final study results.

 In some cases, studies may have already enrolled enough people and aren’t taking any more participants.

 Sometimes, there are ways to get access to treatments that are in late phase clinical trials but not yet approved by the FDA.
 These are usually referred to as expanded access or compassionate use programs.
 In recent years the FDA has broadened these programs to allow some patients who urgently need these treatments to be able to get them.
 For more, see Compassionate Drug Use.